mantidproject/documents/Design/ThirdpartyDependencies.md

 The dependencies are managed in very different ways on the three platforms that are supported.

-Please note that during all discussions below ParaView is to be treated, effectively, as our source code as we build and ship our own version on all platforms.
+Please note that during all discussions below we ignore ParaView, as effectively, we treat it as our source code and ship our own version on all platforms.

 ### Linux